 The Student Services areas are performing well in this regard.

-5. The team recommends that, in order to comply with the Commission's policies on distance learning and substantive change, the college submit a substantive change report for those programs that currently offer more than 50 percent of a program through distance education.
+5. The team recommends that, in order to comply with the Commission's policies on report for those programs that currently offer more than 50 percent of a program through distance education.
 (Eligibility Requirement 21)